argodev/studies/ot_survey/OT_Class_04_Manuscript.md

 Chapters 1 though 7 explain how ordinary Israelites are to bring offerings to God.
 There are five main offerings: the burnt offering, the grain offering, the peace offering, the sin offering, and the guilt offering.

-We’ll start with the burnt offering; it’s meant as atonement for sin.
+We’ll start with the __burnt offering__; it’s meant as atonement for sin.
 Look at __chapter 1, verses 3-5__.

 > 3 “If his offering is a burnt offering from the herd, he shall offer a male without blemish.
 He shall bring it to the entrance of the tent of meeting, that he may be accepted before the Lord.
 4 He shall lay his hand on the head of the burnt offering, and it shall be accepted for him to make atonement for him.
 5 Then he shall kill the bull before the Lord, and Aaron's sons the priests shall bring the blood and throw the blood against the sides of the altar that is at the entrance of the tent of meeting.

 The placing of the hands on the head is a symbolic act of the transfer of the sinner’s guilt onto the bull.
 Then the bull is killed for that person’s sins.
 So when an Israelite is aware of his sin, this is what he needed to do.
 How many bulls, sheep, goats, birds, etc. do you think a single Israelite might offer in his entire adult life?
 You think the Lord takes sin seriously?
 Well, the Israelites had that graphically imprinted on them through these offerings.

 Then we have the __grain offerings__ (2:1), offered as acts of devotion and remembrance.
 And there were __peace offerings__ (3:1), which emphasized the fact that all that belonged to the Israelites was really the Lord’s (3:16-17).
 Another offering was the __sin offering__ (4:3), which was meant to cover sins that were unintentional, or done in ignorance (4:2).
 Even if one doesn’t know some action is a sin, it still is.
 God’s standards are measured by His own holiness, not by our own awareness.
-Interesting thought.
 Did you ever think that if you didn’t mean to sin, it wasn’t sin?
-Apparently, intentions aren’t everything.
+Intentions aren’t everything.

 Finally, there is the __guilt or trespass offering__ (5:6), which is meant to highlight the wickedness of sin and atone for it at the same time.
 This particular one is to be offered when one becomes ritually unclean or sins against his neighbor.

 Then, chapters six and seven layout how these sacrifices are to be made.
-Every detail is laid out: how much of what offering is to be sacrificed, how animals are to be slaughtered, what utensils are and are not to be used, etc. God intends his people, both then and now, to feel the sheer burden caused by our sin.
-What’s most noteworthy here is the uncompromising exactness of our Holy God—all as a foreshadowing of how Christ was the perfect lamb who was slain on our behalf.
+Every detail is laid out: how much of what offering is to be sacrificed, how animals are to be slaughtered, what utensils are and are not to be used, etc. _God intends his people, both then and now, to feel the sheer burden caused by our sin._  What’s most noteworthy here is the uncompromising exactness of our Holy God - all as a foreshadowing of how Christ was the perfect lamb who was slain on our behalf.

 [TAKE QUESTIONS]